 an absentee ballot sent to you.
 It will not automatically be sent to you.

 Each state has its own deadline for applying for an absentee ballot.
 In Pennsylvania your county election office must receive your completed application for an absentee ballot by 5:00 p.m. on the Tuesday before the election.
-Your county election office must receive your completed absentee ballot is 5:00 p.m. on the Friday before the election.
+Your county election office must receive your completed absentee ballot by 5:00 p.m. on the Friday before the election.
 Postmarks do not apply in either case.
 For more details regarding applying for and voting by absentee ballot, check out the websites below and/or stop by the OSCE for assistance.